Getting Started with the MEAN Stack and Angular 2.0 (with ES6/ES2015)

 Just a quick recap for those who aren’t familiar (although if you are, feel free to skip to the next section): the MEAN Stack stands for MongoDB, Express.js, AngularJS and Node.js.
 Here’s how each of these components fit together in our app.

-We’ll write the entire app in ES6 (aka ES2015, Harmony, ESNext) using the Babel transpiler, and we’ll package our frontend components using Webpack (which allow us to use requires in our frontend code).
+We’ll write the entire app in ES6 (aka ES2015, Harmony, ESNext) using the Babel transpiler, and we’ll package our frontend components using Webpack (which allow us to use require

 Let’s begin!